 Literacy, Learning, & Leadership

-We are excited to be accepting applications for a 2022 AWARDSS Cohort (these are typically due mid-Nov., but you can check the UROC website for the Fall 2021 deadlines).
-If you're specifically interested in educational research, feel free to get in touch with our PI, Dr. Michelle Perfect, in the interim. firstname.lastname@example.org
+We are excited to be accepting applications for a 2024 AWARDSS Cohort.
+Applications are due Nov.
+5th!
+You can also check the UROC website for any other deadlines for other programs).
+If you're specifically interested in educational research, please contact our PI, Dr. Michelle Perfect, in the interim. email@example.com

 UROC programs for those interested in other areas are also available here: https://grad.arizona.edu/uroc/uroc